 What is a Lasting Power of Attorney?

-The first gives the Attorney the right to make decisions concerning the Donor’s health and welfare, such as medical treatment or day to day care, once they are no longer able to make these decisions for themselves.
-The second will allow the Attorney to look after the Donor’s financial affairs and property.
+The first gives the attorney the right to make decisions concerning the donor’s health and welfare, such as medical treatment or day to day care, once they are no longer able to make these decisions for themselves.
+The second allows the attorney to look after the donor’s financial affairs and property.
 For example the attorney will be able to pay bills or receive benefits on the donor’s behalf.

 Who can prepare an LPA?